-Developed over several years, the Omidyar Fellows program is based on global best practices in leadership development and a curriculum that’s been customized for emerging leaders in Hawaii.
+Developed over several years, the Omidyar Fellows curriculum is based on global best practices in leadership development and has been customized for mid-career leaders in Hawaii.

 Leadership programs require a combination of: